-Habitats Regulations rather than action under this Management Scheme) Coastal Access Mechanism(s) for/and potential impact (s) time of year.
+Activity Mechanism(s) for/and potential impact (s) Location, Key Concerns and Current Management Relevant Authorities and Internal Dept/ Function to Whom this Applies (Note: Any planned and formalised new facilities would require consents and authorisations.
+They would therefore be 'Plans and Projects' and would require a HRA under the Habitats Regulations rather than action under this Management Scheme) Coastal Access The Welsh side of the Severn Estuary makes up part of the Wales Coast Path and attracts many visitors throughout the year.
+Progress has been made with the England Coast Path with full access to the paths scheduled in 2018.
+These initiatives are 'projects' and subject to HRA.
+High tide bird roost area studies have recently been published by NE which have provided evidence to inform decisions regarding path routes.
+Linked activities: Motor sports events - covered by "events and festivals" Associated infrastructure e.g. car parks management - covered by "Property and estate management of sites (stock grazing - impacts on practical management of sites (stock grazing, dogs) time of year.
 3) Litter, pollution damaging habitats and birds.
 Birds may become entangled/ingest plastic).
 4) The presence of people, dogs and litter reducing the willingness of landowners to graze saltmarsh, leading to a decline in its condition.
-Location, Key Concerns and Current Management (2015-2017).
+(2015-2017).
 Progress is underway reviewing the high tide roosts on the Welsh side which were mapped in 2011 to inform the Wales Coast Path Appropriate Assessment.
 There is encouragement of some of these activities, particularly through the England and Wales Coast Paths.
 Dog walking has been identified as an activity of key concern.
 Management: In England there is some management and control through planning, byelaws/seasonal wardens.
 In Wales there is little management control other than at Newport Wetlands reserve.
 Coastal Path management for both the England Coast Path and Wales Coast Path is covered and there are often diversions inland in areas of concern.
 The ASERA Severn Estuary EMS Good Practice Guidelines also cover several of the sub-activities within land based recreation.
-Relevant Authorities and Internal Dept/ Function to Whom this Applies grazing, dogs) Water based recreation This activity covers recreational boating, canoeing, jet skiing, windsurfing and water-skiing.
+Water based recreation This activity covers recreational boating, canoeing, jet skiing, windsurfing and water-skiing.
 ASERA carried out a review of recreational boating activity which was published in 2016.
 (Note: Any planned and formalised new facilities would require consents and authorisations.
-They would therefore be 'Plans and Projects' and would require a HRA under the Habitats Regulations rather than action under this Management Scheme) Linked activities: Mechanism: Abrasion, noise, visual presence, introduction of non- synthetic materials.
+They would therefore be 'Plans and Projects' and would require a HRA under the Habitats Regulations rather than action under this Management Scheme) Linked activities: Mechanism: Abrasion, noise, visual presence, introduction of nonsynthetic materials.
 Potential impact: 1) Disturbance to feeding and roosting birds in winter and on passage.
 Birds can be sensitive to water based recreation and there can also be disturbance/damage if boat users go ashore in certain locations.
 Impact is dependent upon location and timing of activity 2) Possible erosion/damage of habitats.
 3) Location: Overall, there is a relatively moderate/low level of recreational boating activity in the estuary, with Cardiff Bay and Portishead Quays Marina attracting the highest numbers of boats.
 The cruising routes between Cardiff Bay and Portishead are used heavily in the summer.
 Sites with medium levels of boating in the summer include Penarth seafront, River Usk/Ebbw, River Avon, Weston-super-Mare, River Axe, Burnham on Sea and River Brue.
 In general, all other locations have a low level of activity.
 Key Concerns: Physical impacts on habitats and disturbance of birds, particularly at key roosting and EA, ABP (Cardiff), CHA, GHT, NHC, PoB, TBPC, MCC, NSC, SCC, VoGCC, FoDDC, SgDC, BCC, CC, NCC, NE, NRW, ABP Relevant RA dept: Recreation, Leisure and Tourism, Operational (Harbour Master, Marina Manager), Planning (Licences and Consents), Environment (ecology), Property.